We use the term gluconeogenesis a fair amount here on BioKeto.com as it is a common subject of concern for those on the keto diet.

 Glucose in cells helps produce ATP (cellular energy), which then goes onto stimulate insulin secretion.
 Intuitively, insulin inhibits gluconeogenesis (since insulin is generally released in response to a carb-rich meal).

 Adrenaline inhibits insulin secretion while glucagon promotes insulin secretion.
-It’s also important to note that certain amino acids cause insulin to increase; if anything, this would further reduce concerns of gluconeogenesis on keto since you should be eating mainly protein and fat.
+It’s also important to note that certain amino acids cause insulin to increase; if anything, this would further reduce concerns of gluconeogenesis on keto since you should be eating mainly fat and protein.

 Gluconeogenesis and Glucagon